Summary 2: First Part of the Training (continued)

 Oh no, poor bear ç_ç!

-Your drawing works well, the composition is nice with the different layers, the position and the gaze of the bear...
-I would say that the bushy and dark fir tree in the center steals the show a bit; it might have been better to make it less imposing or to shift it slightly, I think.
+Your drawing works well; the composition is great with the different planes, the bear’s position, and its gaze.
+I would say that the bushy, dark fir tree in the center steals the show a bit; it would have been nice to make it a little less imposing or move it slightly.

-The way you rendered the grass in the foreground is cool!
-Starting from the middle ground, the very "homogeneous" placement of the tiny tufts of grass gives a strange impression, it could have been more suggested, only in small places :)
+The way you’ve treated the grass in the foreground is cool!
+From the second plane onward, the very “uniform” arrangement of the tiny tufts of grass gives a strange impression; it could have been more subtly suggested, only in small areas :)

-Otherwise, I don’t see any blatant problems.
-I think you troubled yourself unnecessarily with your cut tree; it would have been more readable if it had fallen to the side, rather than in perspective... it's not only hard to depict, but even if it's well done, I think it’s not the most comprehensible way to show it.
-And also, your cloud looks a bit lost in the middle of your drawing, I thought that a slightly more dramatic shape could have also worked.
+Otherwise, I don’t see any glaring problems.
+I think you worried about your cut-down tree for no reason; it would have been more easily understood if it had fallen to the side rather than being depicted in perspective… Plus, it’s not very easy to represent, and even though it’s well done, I don’t think it’s the most legible way to represent it.
+And besides, your cloud seems a bit lost in the middle of your drawing; I thought that a slightly more dramatic shape might also have worked.

 Oh non pauvre ours ç_ç !